rkuhlf/CEASimplified/README.md

 # CEASimplified
 tkinter wrapper for NASA CEA, aimed at reducing complexity and helping beginners.
+NASA originally wrote the Chemical Equilibrium software in Fortran in the 60s and continued developing it to where it lives online now at [CEARun](https://cearun.grc.nasa.gov/intro.html#:~:text=The%20online%20program%20CEARUN%20has,now%20the%20Glenn%20Research%20Center).
+I still wasn't a huge fan of the interface, so I built this app to make everything look a little nicer.

 You can download it at [Source Forge](https://sourceforge.net/projects/ceasimplified/), or just clone the project and run it yourself.
 Just a heads up, the .exe file will tell you it is from an unverified publisher.
 That's because I didn't pay for verification.
 Most of the code is in main.py, so that's where I would start if you want to verify it.